Parihsz/Synthmind-resources/README.md

 # SwiftAI
-SwiftAI is a project container powered by various OpenAI models.
+A few fun projects powered by OpenAI.